MoSalah-2002/Quranic-Verse-Division-Tool/README.md

 # 📖 Quranic Verse Division Tool

-A Streamlit-based application that automatically divides Quran recitation audio into individual verse (Ayah) audio segments using speech alignment techniques.
+an AI-powered application that automatically divides Quran recitation audio into individual verse segments.
+The tool uses audio processing and alignment techniques to detect verse timestamps, extract separate audio clips, and provide an interactive editor for refining the segments.
+It helps users create accurate, organized Quran verse audio files efficiently.

-The tool helps users extract accurate audio clips for specific Quran verses, edit segments, and export the results for further use.

 ## ✨ Features